menggiGit33/Dashboard-Bike-Sharing-with-Streamlit/README.md

 # Dashboard Bike Sharing with Streamlit

-A Streamlit-powered interactive dashboard to visualize bike-sharing data from 2011 and 2012.
+A Streamlit-powered interactive dashboard to visualize the two-year historical log corresponding to years 2011 and 2012 from Capital Bikeshare system, Washington D.C., USA.
 The dashboard provides insights into rental trends based on months, seasons, customer types, and day types.

 ## Features
 - **Monthly Analysis:** Track bike rental patterns across different months.